boo62/biotrack/README.rst

 Description
 -----------

-* biotrack will track changes to a list of UniProt entries.
+* biotrack will track changes to a list of UniProt entries recorded in a csv file.

-* When a component, or parameter for a component is used in a model, the modeller should record the accession and version number of the UniProt entry in a csv file.
-A description can also be added.
+* When information about a component is used in a model, the modeller should record the accession and version number of the component's UniProt entry in a csv file.
+A description can also be added (e.g. parameter used, interaction).

 * Using the csv file, biotrack obtains the recorded and current version of UniProt entries for each component.